arturmora/Didactic-Control-Plant/README.md

 # Didactic-Control-Plant
 The Didactic Control Plant is my final project for my graduate in Control and Automation Engineering, at Universidade Federal de Itajubá.
-You can see this working here<link>https://youtu.be/cij42IYmPko<link>.
+You can see this job working <A href="https://youtu.be/cij42IYmPko" title="Youtube Didactic Control Plant">here</A>.
 Feel free to download, share and change the code, the 3D files and the features.

 To build this project, you will need: